Balance Exercises for People with Parkinson’s Disease

 3) Wall leans

-Stand with your back against the wall with your feet far away.
+- Stand with your back against the wall and your feet away from the wall.

-Pull your body aloof from the wall using your leg strength, until your body is upright.
+- Pull your body forward using your leg strength, till until your body is upright.

 4) Tandem Walk

-Choose a spot sooner than you and focus on it to stay you steady as you walk by placing your heel simply before of the toe of your alternative foot.
+- Choose a spot forward and closer to you and focus on it to keep you steady as you walk by placing the heel of one foot before the toe of the other foot.

 5) Single leg stand

-Raise one leg so you are balancing on your opposite side.
+Raise one leg so you are balancing on your opposite leg.
 Hold for 10 seconds.

 Repeat with the alternate leg.
-As you are feeling steadier, you’ll be able to balance for an extended balance time.
+As you feel steadier, you’ll be able to balance for an extended time.

 6) Side Stepping